mvarrone/machine-learning-specialization/course_2-advanced-learning-algorithms/week2/09-Back Propagation (Optional)/README.md

 I hope that gives you a sense of what are derivatives: It's just if $w$ goes up by a little amount $\epsilon$, how much does $J(w)$ change as a consequence?

+Next, let's take a look at how you can compute derivatives in a neural network.
+To do so, we need to take a look at something called a *computation graph*

 ## 2. Computation graph (Optional)